Isn’t it unnerving to know that we are host to trillions of bacteria – especially in the gut?

 One example of supplementing directly with a metabolite that helps to jumpstart rebalancing is SCFA’s like butyrate, acetate, and propionate.
 You can support these with products like Sunbutyrate liquid by Pure Encapsulations, or with polyphenols from plants that convert to fuels like PhytoFlora Microbiome Support.

 SCFAs are also commonly produced by healthy bacteria as part of their metabolism.
-The combination of spore probiotics like Spore Probiotics – Soil-Based Microbiome Support, SporeBoost IG, or Megasporebiotic, and bifidobacteria like BifidoSpectrum come to mind foremost.
+The combination of one or more spore probiotics like Megasporebiotic, Spore Probiotics – Soil-Based Microbiome Support, SporeBoost IG, or, and bifidobacteria like TrubifidoPRO comes to mind foremost.

 A clinical trial has been conducted using Megasporebiotic and MegaPre, another targeted prebiotic mix, confirming synergistic outcomes for microbial diversity, along with a boost in SCFA production too.